Apostolos-Delis/Notes/online_courses/y_combinator_startup_course/lecture_1.md

 Idea, Product, Team, Execution

 1. Idea:
-    * Idea is no always as that important, but a bad idea is still bad
+    * Idea is not always as that important, but a bad idea is still bad
     * Most good companies have better ideas
     * Always start with the idea, wait until you have a good idea
     * Startups are typically mission-oriented